 You can also go here to see our internship and externship opportunities.

-The bilingual therapist provides individual, family and group therapy and case management to clients within agency policies and procedures and practices.
+The Bilingual Therapist position provides individual, family and group therapy and case management to clients within agency policies and procedures and practices.
 Assesses for social service needs of clients and makes appropriate referrals.